 I was a litigator and trial attorney for 34 years and an equity partner in two major law firms.
 Now I train lawyers on how to MAP (Manage, Analyze, and Present) a complex case and the key skills to become the “Optimal Lawyer.”
-I’ve taught my methods for over 25 years to lawyers and law students, and I captured my MAP methods in my book, Managing Complex Litigation (2014).
+I’ve taught my methods for over 25 years to lawyers and law students, and I captured my MAP methods in my book, MAP a Complex Case (see Book page).
 I applied these methods to all forms of complex cases.
 They worked well for me, and they continue to work well for others.

 I was lead counsel in over 30 jury and judge trials in state and federal courts, the International Trade Commission, and in several high-stakes binding arbitrations.
 In my last trial (November 2017), I was co-lead in a patent-infringement case in the Eastern District of Texas, a venue perceived to be plaintiff-friendly.
 Our team obtained a complete defense verdict—a verdict of non-infringement and invalidation of the asserted patent, a rare result in that district.
 For this achievement, my co-leads and I were named “Litigators of the Week” by The American Lawyer.